 Antihemophilic factor Side Effects

-Some side effects of antihemophilic factor may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for antihemophilic factor may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to antihemophilic factor: intravenous powder for solution